Find an Umbrella company that understands SDC

 Feel free to contact us in the first instance, it’s free and our friendly team are waiting to help you.

-From 6th April HMRC are introducing new legislation relating to the way contractor status will be determined and ultimately how they will be paid.
+From 6th April HMRC introduced new legislation relating to the way contractor status is determined and ultimately how they will be paid.
 While this is only one of a new wave of measures to tackle avoidance within the contracting industry, we must highlight that HMRC does not always get things right (IR35 is an example), but whatever it does, right or wrong, has far reaching consequences.

 As with all HMRC led initiatives things are not straightforward, so we will explain in detail.

-From 6th April a contractor will only be able to claim travel (including subsistence) if the contract assignment they are working on falls outside of Supervision Direction or control.
+Since 6th April a contractor can only claim travel (including subsistence) if the contract assignment they are working on falls outside of Supervision Direction or control.
 This is regardless of how the worker has structured him or herself.